darinpope/cloudbees-core-eks/README.md

 * Review the settings, but do not make any changes
 * Click `Save`
 * Wait for 2-3 minutes for the master to start
-* Once started, click over to the master
+* When you see both the `Approved` and `Connected` blue balls, click over to the master

 On the Managed Master:

 * click on `Install Suggested plugins`
 * if you get an `Incremental Upgrade Available` screen, click on `Install`
-* if you did receive an `Incremental Upgrade Available` screen, you'll click on `Restart`
+* if you received an `Incremental Upgrade Available` screen, you'll click on `Restart`
 * if you did *not* receive an `Incremental Upgrade Available` screen, click on `Start using CloudBees Core Managed Master`
   * do a restart of the Managed Master by adding a `/restart` to the end of the url